About Grace Church

 A Capital Campaign was implemented by Grace Church to fund the restoration.
 The people of Grace Church Brooklyn Heights give thanks to God and to all those who contributed to the renovation and restoration of our worship space.

 Grace has become recognized not just for the revealed beauty of its interior but also for its architectural and historical significance within Brooklyn.
 Through guided tours every month, docents share this history with visitors and curious parishioners.
-Please check the calendar for the schedule, or contact the docents by completing the Contact Grace form.
+Tours are held the first Sunday of each month at 12:15 pm, in the Church.
+Check the calendar for the schedule, or contact the docents by completing the Contact Grace form.

 Grace Church School